PhilippMDoerner/nimword/README.md

     $ nimble install -y nimword

+Install the external libraries that

-Add Snorlogue to your .nimble file:
+Add Nimword to your .nimble file:

     requires "nimword"

+If you want to use argon2, ensure you have [libsodium](https://doc.libsodium.org/installation) installed.

+If you want to use pbkdf2, ensure you have OpenSSL version 1 or 3 installed

 ## Basic usage
 The following will work for every module: